jia1217/ParallelProgammingLabs/docs/Labs/Lab1.md

 You will see four main views: (i) Scopes, where the testbench hierarchy as well as glbl instances are displayed, (ii) Objects, where top-level signals are displayed, (iii) the waveform window, and (iv) Tcl Console where the simulation activities are displayed.
 Notice that since the testbench used is self-checking, the results are displayed as the simulation is run.

 Notice that the `<project_name>.sim` directory is created under the `<project_name>` directory, along with several low-level directories.
-If you want to check, you can open a new terminor and run the shell command:
+To verify, open a new terminal and execute the following shell command:

 ```bash
     cd <project path>